aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/075_serverless/_index.md

 ## Learning and improving

 The setup we've shown here provides failure modes similar to those available for instances and containers.
-For teching purposes it also has various problems that you can experiment with and use for ideation on how to customize your own serverless fault injection libraries:
+For teaching purposes it also has various problems that you can experiment with and use for ideation on how to customize your own serverless fault injection libraries:

-* **Parameter resets** - In the example above, we are using FIS to control the parameter value in two separate steps rather than setting / unsetting the the parameter using a single long-running SSM document.
+* **Parameter resets** - In the example above, we are using FIS to control the parameter value in two separate steps rather than setting / un-setting the parameter using a single long-running SSM document.
 Therefore, if you stop the FIS experiment prematurely, the parameter will not be reset to a non-impacting configuration.
 To address this you could add a `RollbackValue` parameter to the SSM document / FIS template and add an `onError` / `onCancel` path to the SSM document as shown in the [aws-fis-templates-cdk](https://github.com/adhorn/aws-fis-templates-cdk) GitHub examples [here](https://github.com/adhorn/aws-fis-templates-cdk/blob/main/lib/fis-upload-ssm-docs/documents/ssma-put-config-parameterstore.yml#L63-L65) and [here](https://github.com/adhorn/aws-fis-templates-cdk/blob/main/lib/fis-upload-ssm-docs/documents/ssma-put-config-parameterstore.yml#L105-L114).
-You could even read the parameter at the start of the SSM document run, but please consider concurrency implications if anyother experiment is also changing the parameter.
+You could even read the parameter at the start of the SSM document run, but please consider concurrency implications if another experiment is also changing the parameter.

 * **Order of events** - If you are simulating a failure, do you still want the Lambda code to run or not?
 There is no single correct answer to this question, as it may depend on your business logic.
 At the time of writing, if you use the `status-code` error, the Lambda code still executes but reports a failure when no failure occurred.
 Similarly, in the current implementation an exception occurs before executing user code but could be moved to occur after user code.
 As you create your own versions, ask yourself: what impact would the mismatch between code execution and error reporting have on error handling in downstream systems?

 * **Rate limiting** - As we saw in the [**First Experiment**]({{<ref "/030_basic_content/030_basic_experiment/20-experiment-console" >}}), small differences like terminating 50% vs. terminating 1 of an assumed 2 instances can lead to substantially different outcomes.
-Similary the pattern of failures in consecutive invocations may matter to your experiment.
+Similarly the pattern of failures in consecutive invocations may matter to your experiment.
 E.g., sometimes you may want to affect all invocations for the duration of the fault, sometimes you may want to affect up to a certain number of invocations per time unit, and sometimes you may want to affect a certain fraction of invocations.
 Sometimes you may prefer deterministic outcomes, sometimes you may prefer heuristic outcomes.
 As you create your own scenarios, you can review the heuristic implementation in [**chaos_lambda**](https://github.com/adhorn/aws-lambda-chaos-injection/blob/a6d10af49ea823dc0d24998fe6d5f5544327fc03/chaos_lambda.py#L282).